Short Term Rentals

 Deplete Our Housing Supply

-Over the past 15 years, short-term rentals have become popular with both tourists and investors.
+Over the past 15 years, short term rentals (STRs) have become popular with both tourists and investors.

-What began as renting out a spare bedroom has become an industry that relies on converting existing homes into full-time lodging enterprises without a zoning change.
-Often referred to as “airbnb’s”, short-term rentals are existing homes, condos, guest houses and apartments - or portions of these dwellings - that are rented out for less than 30 days.
-When an existing home is converted from a residence into a motel, one less home is available for locals to rent long term or buy.
+What began as renting out a spare bedroom has become an industry that relies on converting existing homes into full-time lodging businesses without a zoning change.
+Often referred to as “airbnb’s”, short term rentals are existing homes, condos, guest houses and apartments - or portions of these dwellings - that are rented out for less than 30 days.
+The “Airbnb Effect” has been documented for over ten years: When an existing home is converted from a residence into a motel, one less home in Santa Fe is available for locals to rent long term or buy.
+STRs compromise the sense of community and safety.
+Neighbors want neighbors, not a revolving parade of strangers.

-Click here to read the City of Santa Fe Short Term Rental Ordinance
+Click here to read the current ordinance and view a map of the permitted STRs: City of Santa Fe Short Term Rental Website

 What’s the Problem?

-Our City Councilors and County Commissioners need to recognize the negative effects of allowing investors to convert our homes into motels.
+Our City Councilors need to recognize the negative effects of allowing investors to convert our homes into motels.

-Our current STR ordinances must be updated in order to protect our housing supply and our neighborhoods.
+Our current STR ordinance must be updated in order to protect our housing supply and our neighborhoods.

-City and County Staff must follow effective procedures for identifying and shutting down illegal STRs.
+City Staff must follow effective procedures for identifying and shutting down illegal STRs.
 There must be significant penalties for property owners, property managers and marketing platforms that break the law.

-Long-range growth proposals include plans for encouraging guest houses (ADUs) in both the City and the County.
+Long-range growth proposals include plans for encouraging guest houses (ADUs).
 Other cities have used this strategy to increase housing density.
-It is essential that strict STR regulations accompany any plans for increasing housing density so that ADUs will meet our housing needs rather than become more motels.
+It is essential that strict STR regulations accompany any plans for increasing housing density so that ADUs will meet our housing needs rather than become motels.

 Cities, Counties and States across the US are working to protect existing housing inventory and restore neighborhoods for residents.

-There are reports almost daily of how cities around the world are restricting short-term rentals in order to restore existing homes to their housing supply.
+There are reports almost daily of how cities around the world are restricting short term rentals in order to restore existing homes to the housing supply.

 Restricting STRs to owner-occupied properties allows for an alternative to traditional hotel stays while offering a homeowner the opportunity to supplement their income.